 Determination: No significant impact.
 The source of water is groundwater, which is not listed by DFWP.
-The nearest surface water is Duck Creek, tributary to the Grayling Arm of Hebgen Lake, which is located approximately 576 ft to the northwest.
-As determined by a search of MFISH, conducted on June 19, 2024, Duck Creek is not listed as chronically or periodically dewatered by DFWP.
-DFWP does not list Hebgen Lake as chronically or periodically dewatered.
-The well's proposed flow rate of 30 GPM and annual volumetric usage of 0.5 AF will not have a significant impact on nearby surface water flow or water users.
+The nearest surface water is Hebgen Lake, which is located approximately 740 ft to the SW.
+As determined by a search of MFISH, conducted on 12/19/2024, DFWP does not list Hebgen Lake as chronically or periodically dewatered.
+The well's proposed flow rate of 35 GPM and annual volumetric usage of 1 AF will not have a significant impact on nearby surface water flow or water users.